 2005 brought the publication of No Country for Old Men, which was adapted into an award-winning film by Joel and Ethan Coen.

 In 2006, Alfred A. Knopf published The Road, which won the Pulitzer Prize for Literature.
 McCarthy granted an interview with Oprah Winfrey, who had chosen The Road for her Book Club.
 The Road was awarded the 2007 Pulitzer Prize in Literature, and it also won the James Tait Black Memorial Prize for fiction.

 The Sunset Limited arrived in 2006.
 Commissioned by Chicago’s Steppenwolf Theater, it premiered in May, with publication thereafter.
 The play takes place in a shabby tenement apartment, where Black (a former convict) and White (a university professor) discuss “big questions” about God, faith, life, and death following Black’s saving White, who had attempted to commit suicide by jumping in front of an oncoming subway train.
 HBO subsequently produced a successful adaptation of The Sunset Limited starring Samuel L. Jackson and Tommy Lee Jones (directed by Jones).

-Early 2012 brought the announcement that McCarthy had penned an original screenplay, The Counselor.
-Little is currently known about the screenplay, but Ridley Scott has been attached to direct.
+Early 2013 brought the announcement that McCarthy had penned an original screenplay, The Counselor.
+Little is currently known about the screenplay, but Ridley Scott directed, and the film is slated for U.S. release in October of 2013.
 The story apparently deals with territory and themes similar to that explored in No Country for Old Men.

 Except for a few odds and ends (his favorite novel is Melville’s Moby-Dick; he doesn’t care for the work of Henry James, he doesn’t like to talk about writing, etc.), that’s more or less what we know about Cormac McCarthy.